ksu-hmi/Medication-Management-Tool/README.md

 - Store important information about your healthcare providers and pharmacies.

 ## License
-This project is licensed under the terms of the MIT license
+This project is licensed under the terms of the MIT license.
+Click [MIT](https://github.com/ksu-hmi/Medication-Management-Tool/blob/main/LICENSE) for further details.

 ## Contributors
 - Calise Hammonds (https://github.com/calisehammonds)